-Because the uterus is starting to take up more room in your abdomen and pressing against the stomach and diaphragm, occasional shortness of breath is common.
+Because the uterus is starting to take up more room in your abdomen causing pressure against the stomach and diaphragm, occasional shortness of breath is common.
 Rest assured, the baby is still getting oxygen.
-Moving slowly or sitting down or standing up to give your lungs more room to expand may help make breathing easier.
+To give your lungs more room to breathe, slow down and try either sitting or standing up straight.

 If you have a major change in breathing or have a cough or chest pain, call your doctor immediately.